 Go here to view CEU By Net's CE Approvals

-THE AUTHORS AND PUBLISHERS OF SPONSORED COURSE 4S: SAMHSA built upon this model in 2009 as ‘Treatment Improvement Protocol (TIP) No. 52’ and TAP 21-A pertaining to competencies of clinical supervision, and subsequently updated those publications.
-In 2014 the document was indexed and published in this course's format by National Center for Biotechnology Information, U.S. National Library of Medicine, National Institutes of Health (NIH), as ‘Part 1, Chapter 1, Clinical Supervision and Professional Development of the Substance Abuse Counselor: Information You Need to Know.’
+’ References and bibliographical notations are included within the text from NBCC, AAMFT, NASW, and numerous recognized mental health research publications, reflecting the multidisciplinary nature of the document, with SUD-specific references where applicable. <br><br><br>THE AUTHORS AND PUBLISHERS OF SPONSORED COURSE 4S: SAMHSA built upon this model in 2009 as ‘Treatment Improvement Protocol (TIP) No. 52’ and TAP 21-A about competencies of clinical supervision, and subsequently updated those publications.
+In 2014, the document was indexed and published in this course's format by the National Center for Biotechnology Information, U.S. National Library of Medicine, National Institutes of Health (NIH), as ‘Part 1, Chapter 1, Clinical Supervision and Professional Development of the Substance Abuse Counselor: Information You Need to Know.’

 References and bibliographical notations are included within the text from NBCC, AAMFT, NASW, and numerous recognized mental health research publications, reflecting the multidisciplinary nature of the document, with SUD-specific references where applicable.